dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 A query like `SELECT count(*) FROM parquet_scan(...)`, for example, can be evaluated on the file metadata alone and will finish in milliseconds even on remote files that are several terabytes large.
 Another more general example are paging scans with `LIMIT` and `OFFSET` qualifiers such as `SELECT * FROM parquet_scan(...)
 LIMIT 20 OFFSET 40`, or queries with selective filter predicates where entire row groups can be skipped based on metadata statistics.
 These partial file reads are no groundbreaking novelty and could be implemented in JavaScript today, but with DuckDB-Wasm, these optimizations are now driven by the semantics of SQL queries instead of fine-tuned application logic.

 *Note: The common denominator among the available File APIs is unfortunately not large.
 This limits the features that we can provide in the browser.
-For example, local persistency of DuckDB databases would be a feature with significant impact but requires a way to either read and write synchronously into user-provided files or IndexedDB.
+For example, local persistency of DataMiner databases would be a feature with significant impact but requires a way to either read and write synchronously into user-provided files or IndexedDB.
 We might be able to bypass these limitations in the future but this is subject of ongoing research.*

 ## Advanced Features